-What We Are Doing
+What We Are Doing:

-We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
-Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+We are notifying you of this incident and sharing the steps that we and Blackbaud are taking in response.
+Blackbaud has informed us that it identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and is undertaking additional efforts to harden its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based monitoring tools.
+We have also undertaken to enhance our internal measures to better ensure that, if sensitive information is stored in our records, it is maintained through means that cannot be accessed without authorization.